From Abracadabra to Zombies

 Some of the other things I've read and find more believable than Mr. Camping indicate that the story of Noah and the flood is apocryphal rather than a literal history of factual data.
 It may be fine for some things but the Bible is not a very good source for accurate dating or accounts about the geological history of our planet.
 We don't know how the world will end, even though we can imagine some pretty horrific scenarios involving plagues, asteroids, or the eventual dying of our sun.
 The idea of "the rapture" is not something I find very convincing, despite how foolish my disbelief might seem to those who have quit their jobs and told their children they're going to hell for all eternity if they don't accept the word of Mr. Camping.

 Another reason I have for not believing Mr. Camping is that most other readers of the Bible think he's wrong, too.
-I'm talking about those people who believe the Bible is the infallible word of God.
+I'm talking about those people who believe the Bible is the infallible word of some god.
 Some of your fellow believers (in the Bible) are offering comfort and aid to the children of parents who have given up their worldly possessions as they wait to be taken up into heaven and warn others of the impending apocalypse.
 There will be a need for comfort tomorrow, I believe, for those poor children and for their parents who are going to have to either come up with a rationalization for why the end didn't come or admit they were very foolish to follow the word of man with little credibility but apparently with a lot of persuasiveness.

 I may be a fool and a dupe, but even if I'm not here tomorrow I think the world will go on.
 Sure, there will be earthquakes, as predicted; there are earthquakes every day because this planet is still forming.
 That's what the scientists tell us, and their track record is a lot better than the record of people like Mr. Camping.